Repairing Cracked Dash

 1.Mask the area you want to work with.

-I small hairline cracks branching out so yeah…
+I had small hairline cracks branching out…

-2.Use the Razor Blade to cut out any broken pieces of the dash so you have a good surface to work on.
+2.Use the razor blade to cut out any broken pieces of the dash so you have a good surface to work on.
 If you look at the first picture above, at the bottom of the dash you can see what I’m talking about.

 3.Clean the area with Wax/Grease Remover so you have a good bonding surface.

-4.Fill the crack with CA Glue and use your razor blade or finger to flatten the glue so it doesn’t raise the edges of the crack.
+4.Fill the crack with glue and use your razor blade or finger to flatten the glue so it doesn’t raise the edges of the crack.
 THIS IS VERY IMPORTANT, if the edges raise it’s a PITA to sand down.
 Keep moving your razor blade/finger so it doesn’t stick.
 Then let it dry.

 5.Once you have a good structure to work on you can now start leveling the surface.
 You do this applying CA Glue and flattening it with your razor

-blade/finger and then applying some Baking Soda to fill in the cracks.
+blade/finger and then applying some baking soda to fill in the cracks.

-7.Most likely you’ll take chunks off when you’re sanding, so repeat steps 5 and 6 till you have a very flat surface.
+7.Most likely you’ll take chunks off when you’re sanding, so repeat steps 5 and 6 until you have a very flat surface.
 IT IS VERY IMPORTANT to have a flat surface, any of you guys that have done body work know how paint DOES NOT flatten the surface.
 Any imperfections will show when you paint over it.

 8.Clean the surface off, use Wax and Grease Remover, and then wipe it off again.

 9.Here’s the hard part.
 Make sure you mask off any areas that you don’t want to get overspray on.
-Now take the SEM Texture Coating, if it’s your first time using it get a piece of cardboard and spray it for a couple seconds because some “white-goo” like substance will come out, keep on spraying till it is black.
+Now take the SEM Texture Coating, if it’s your first time using it get a piece of cardboard and spray it for a couple seconds because some “white-goo” like substance will come out, keep on spraying until it comes out black.
 Once it’s ready, go ahead and spray the area.
 The hardest part is getting the texture correctly.
 You do this with a mix of getting the right distance to spray at and sanding it with a 400 grit when it dries.
 I recommend only doing one coat, because if you do more, when you remove the masking tape you will have a line since the surface painted is higher than the masked area.

 10.Now grab your Color Coat and paint over the SEM Texture Coat.
 I suggest only doing 2 coats of this for the same reason above.